Rem170608/ticket-system-QueueWorks/README.md

 USE `ticket-queueworks`;

 -- Create the tables
-CREATE TABLE IF NOT EXISTS admin_users (
+CREATE TABLE IF NOT EXISTS 'admin_users' (
     id INT AUTO_INCREMENT PRIMARY KEY,
     username VARCHAR(50) UNIQUE NOT NULL,
     password VARCHAR(255) NOT NULL,